muschellij2/neuroc/install/index.md

 # Installing Neuroconductor Packages

+[Install and start the latest release version of R](#installing-and-starting-r).
+Although the installer will try to download and install `devtools`, there may be some system requirements for `devtools` that you may need before going forward.
+Please visit [installing devtools](../installing_devtools/index.html) before going forward if you do not have `devtools` currently installed.

-[Install and start the latest release version of R](#installing-and-starting-r) and then you can install a package using the following command:
+Then, you can install a package using the following command:

 ```r